vishnuram1999/audits/Checklist.md

     - [ ] Hardcoding chainID is error-prone
     - [ ] Deleting arrays that others can add to is also an denial of service vector
     - [ ] use `_grantRole()` instead of the deprecated `_setupRole()` when using OpenZeppelin's `AccessControl.sol`
+    - [ ] USE DISABLEINITIALIZERS TO PREVENT FRONT-RUNNING ON THE INITIALIZE FUNCTION
+    - [ ] Use encodeCall instead of encodeWithSignature to provide type checking

   - [ ] Medium severity issue checks